 - A correction can be, for example, rework or regrade.

 Goods dispatched to a customer were damaged in transit.
 Action to immediately replace the damaged goods is a Correction.

 ‘Corrective action’ constitutes one of the common terms and core definitions for ISO management system standards given in Annex SL of the Consolidated ISO Supplement to the ISO/IEC Directives, Part 1.
 Consequently, the definition applies throughout the ISO 9000 family of management system standards.

-Also, note that it is the inclusion of action to prevent recurrence that differentiates a Corrective Action from a Correction
+Also, I'd like to point out that the inclusion of action to prevent recurrence differentiates a Corrective Action from a Correction.

 Example of a Corrective Action

-To continue with the damaged goods example, the question of why the goods were damaged in transit needs to be addressed.
-Were deficient outer packaging identified as the cause of the damage, a change to a stronger carton, say, would be a Corrective Action.
-For the Corrective Action to be considered effective (and the Corrective Action ‘closed’) you would need to successfully complete several deliveries without damage occurring.
+To continue with the damaged goods example, why the goods were damaged in transit needs to be addressed.
+If deficient outer packaging were identified as the cause of the damage, a change to a more robust carton would be a Corrective Action.
+For the Corrective Action to be considered effective (and the Corrective Action ‘closed’), you must successfully complete several deliveries without damage occurring.

 What is a Preventive Action?